motion/orbit/notes/next.md

 ## unnecessary for beta polish bucket

+- make ui themes better
+- <UI.Theme select={theme => theme.titleBar} />
+  - that takes the subset from theme.gray.titleBar
+    - which means that can have specific button styles nicely :D
 - cmd+z undo in search area (needs to work with toggles...)
 - peek arrow position shouldn't straddle weird borders
 - react-spring for peek placement